 The red2 lab.

 I supervise Chao Zhang who works on behavior change through e-coaching, and Anne Scheel and Peder Isager who have recently started on my VIDI project.
-Farid Anvari and Jaroslav Gottfried are visiting our lab in Eindhoven, and Nick Coles is collaborating with us through a GROW grant.
-Leonid Tiokhin will start as a post-doc in 2019.
-Chris Harms visited our lab in 2018.
+Leonid Thiokin started as a post-doc in 2019.
+Jaroslav Gottfried is visiting our lab in Eindhoven, and Nick Coles is collaborating with us through a GROW grant.
+Farid Anvari and Chris Harms visited our lab in 2018.
+Amy Orben and Maximilian Maier will visit our lab for some months in 2019.

 Peder, Anne, Chris, Daniel, Leonid